aftabh4004/Recipe-App-React/README.md

 ## Disclaimer

-Only 5 requset per minute is allowed, So if you are seeing "Loading" for a while, try after one or two minute.
+Only 5 request per minute is allowed, So if you are seeing "Loading" for a while, try after one or two minute.

 Select the Category and start cooking